dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 In our descent towards the Singularity, humanity will see disnormalization at a scale never seen in history.

-  - explain the sociocultural phenomena of disnormatization as a metaphor to breaking the speed of sound.
+  - explain the sociocultural phenomena of disnormalization as a metaphor to breaking the speed of sound.
     - as we approach the singularity, technology and culture evolve faster than norms can be established and diffused.
 Since the